NETWAYS/workshop-icinga-director/content/labs/01-Training-VMs.md

 * Start master and satellite VM
 * Login to all VMs by `ssh <hostname>`
 * Inspect Icinga 2 Installation on "master" and "satellite"
-    - check /etc/icinga2
+    - check content of /etc/icinga2
-    - icinga2 daemon -C
+    - `icinga2 daemon -C`
     - Check log if master and satellite are connected
 * Open Firefox and browse to `http://master/`
 * Login with icingaadmin and check if Icinga is running